KovaKreative/Birdie/README.md

 # Birdie Project

 Birdie (a.k.a.
 Tweeter) is a simple, single-page Twitter clone.
 Its main goal was front end implementation, built on top of a pre-built backend framework.
 It uses jQuery, HTML5, and CSS3, and used SASS for preprocessing the CSS.
+This project uses jQuery to great effect to ensure that the entire app is nicely animated and the interactions are responsive and satisfying.

 ## At A Glance